ctrl-space-labs/proven-ai/provenai-documentation/docs/1. Getting Started/5-Keycloak-Configuration.md

 - Change user type to `SUPER_ADMIN`:
     - Go in the database in `user` table.
     - Find the `proven-ai-private-client` user.
+The user has username `service-account-proven-ai-private-client`.
     - Change the `type_id` to the id corresponding to type `SUPER_ADMIN`.
 You can find the id on the `types` table.